hakpovi/CIB/README.md

 An ingress resource has been set up to allow the main application being reachable outside the cluster.
 So that the frontend application has been exposed by a nodeport service.

-Notice that all the deployment have been done inside a unique namespace.
+Notice that all the deployments have been done inside a unique namespace.
 The one front-back-app.